 The eight artists in "Senso Unico" at P.S.
 1 have much the same ambivalence about memory.
 One might consider Adrian Paci's Home to Go as a tribute to both sculptural tradition and contemporary urban poverty.
 His marble nude bends under a thatched rooftop, as if bearing his home and the world on his back.
 Then again, the roofing has no contents, and the white figure looks as slick as a Salon exercise or a store mannequin.
 Paolo Canevari's drawing of the Colosseum on fire provides the lone other allusion to the deep past, but as an emblem of the end of history in spectacle.
 If the show's title echoes a one-way street sign, it could well insist on time's arrow.

 The artists all mean that arrow to have a critical point: there is no going back.
-Paci's nude stands for artists and other refugees, just as his video in a downtown gallery strands a solemn assembly on the runway steps without an airplane in sight.
+Paci's nude stands for artists and other refugees, what a show at MoMA calls "Insecurities," just as his video in a downtown gallery strands a solemn assembly on the runway steps without an airplane in sight.
 However, they seem way too concerned for high style to drive the point home.
 The exhibition title at P.S.
 1 could refer literally to an artist's unique touch with sensation or a nation's special character.
 Neither, however, is so easy to assert without wallowing and evasion.
 Sometimes, that makes the work itself as transient as this year's fashion, and anyway there is nothing new and unique under the sun, right?

 Pietro Roccasalva's "magic rooms" have a debt to Italian Modernism, but they amount to pastels surrounding a stuffed parrot.
 Angelo Filomeno's embroidered black silk alludes to the pomp of popes and the helmets of ancient Rome, but it too comes off as glitter for glitter's sake.
 Meanwhile Paola Pivi's life-size standing bear in yellow feathers looks anything but grizzly.
 Paci's own blurry portraits after Pier Paolo Pasolini strip the politics out of both Gerhard Richter and the Italian director, leaving faces more suited to a classy black-and-white photo shoot.
 Even when Vanessa Beecroft insists on the human costs of art and style, the two halves of her message seem worlds apart.
 Elegant creatures can-can past bodies painted black and left for dead, while the artist herself drips over the corpses in a gesture between blood letting and Abstract Expressionism.